prakhar175/Railway-management-OOPs/README.md

 ## 📝 Notes

 - Maximum booking limit is **6 passengers per ticket** same as IRCTC.
-- All database operations use plain text CSV files.
+- All database operations use text CSV files.

 ---